Sustainability Efforts

 Food Repurposing

 Leftover food that looks good, tastes good and is safe to eat is re-served to students each day.
-Safe food that is not re-served is frozen and donated to the Flint Hills Breadbasket.
+Safe food that is not re-served is frozen and donated to the Flint Hills Breadbasket through our partnership with the Food Recovery Network.
 The Flint Hills Breadbasket is a nonprofit organization that works to minimize poverty and hunger in our community through the distribution of food products.

 Farm to Fork Program